 Gachet was probably a bit of a quack.
 He was interested in alternative medicines and mental health but did little to help Vincent who needed time, reassurance, a proper diagnosis and drugs which had yet to be developed, rather than useless homeopathic witchcraft.
 Vincent was possibly beyond help by this stage anyway, but his comments about Gachet are telling.
 He says he thought that “Gachet is sicker then me.”

 For me, the name Gachet is synonymous with something dodgy: there is plenty of evidence that Gachet and his son traded off his van Gogh connection for the rest of his life.
 Indeed, it is likely that his good-for-nothing leech of a son faked a load of paintings and palmed them off as Vincent’s.
 But that’s another story!

-In my previous trips to Auvers, I had managed to find Gachet’s house but as it was always privately owned, I had never seen inside.
+In my previous trips to Auvers, I had managed to find Gachet’s house but as it was always privately owned and closed to the public, I had never seen inside.
 Since I was last here, the local authority has bought the house and turned it into a museum.

 Now we were here, we had to go in and check it out.